 English Major

-Through its challenging and rewarding program of study, the Department of English, Writing & Journalism introduces students to the formative traditions of British, Irish, American, and Anglophone literature; supports students as they develop as creative and professional writers; and provides students with a wide array of news writing, reporting, editing and multimedia skills.
+Through its challenging and rewarding program of study, the Department of English, Writing & Journalism introduces students to the formative traditions in literature; supports students as they develop as creative and professional writers; and provides students with a wide array of news writing, reporting, editing and multimedia skills.

 In the course of our program, students will integrate close reading and extensive writing.
 They will also present fundamentals of research in order to foster intellectual maturity and to prepare for more advanced study in literature and writing.